 Sonia has a six-year-old girl who’s too young to remember the times she spent with her grandfather who passed away when she was 2.
 But she now has a physical reference of her Pop in the shape of a modUrn that is filled with photos of her grandfather.
 It sits next to the TV in the lounge room.

 “She picks it up and hugs it sometimes,” said Sonia.

 When it comes to accepting death and talking about it, Australians are way behind the times.
 While other cultures have a very personalised and hands-on approach to death and funerals, Aussies don’t want a bar of it.
 So it’s great to see an Australian company that’s leading the way in offering people an easy way to remember their loved ones.
 And yes, that includes pets as well.
 There’s a pet range of modUrns as well!

 ABOUT THE BLOGGER: Lisa Herbert is a cemetery wanderer, journalist and author of The Bottom Drawer Book: an after death action plan, an informative and amusing workbook and funeral planning guide for those who want to prepare for the inevitable.
-The second edition is available in Australia for $18.95, including postage (Additional postage of AU$8 is payable for overseas orders).
+It is available in Australia for $29.95.
+It is also available as an eBook on Apple Books, Google Books, Kobo and Booktopia.
 She enjoys telling the stories of the dead because they reveal so much of our history and way of life.